A collection of cannons is called a battery.

 My cannon and carriage weigh about 500 grams and is about 5.5 inches long.
 My cannon will fire 1/4 inch steel balls that weigh about 1 gram.
 Or it should fire them.
 I haven’t actually tested the cannon yet.

 This sculpture contains a number of consistently measured charges that are of the proper size to be slid down the cannon barrel.
-The back end of an extended length drill bit is used as a ramrod to push the powder charge into the barrel.
+The back end of either supplied tool can be used as a ramrod to push the powder charge into the barrel.
 When properly positioned beneath the touch hole the supplied steel pin tool is used to puncture the powder charge to expose the powder.
 A fuse is inserted into the touch hole.

 A ball bearing can be rolled down the bore.
 It can be secured by ramming a small piece of tissue paper down the bore.